Transition is Period 4 on Wednesdays

 - ‘Taking Control’ – two sessions on how to take control and reflect on your learning.
 There is one session at the start of the year that requires you to think about your goals for the year.
 Then later in the year, another session where you are required to revisit your goals and reflect on your progress.
 We also look at how NCEA works.
 There is a student workbook that supports this programme.

-- ‘Decide & Prepare’ – two sessions that will help you with deciding what type of career you think would be suited to you.
-You will also learn how to apply for a job, and it also covers CV writing and interview skills
+- ‘Career Kete’ – two sessions that will help you with deciding what type of career you think would be suited to you.
+You will also learn how to apply for a job, and it also covers CV writing and interview skills.

 - University – this session introduces you to University study to help you make informed choices as you progress through school.
 The session is provided by Victoria University.